MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 - [Change project(s) to use the inherited process](#migrate)

 > [!NOTE]
 > All inherited processes and their child processes are automatically updated with any updates made to their parent system processes.
-Updates to processes are documented in [Changes made to process templates](../../../boards/work-items/guidance/changes-to-process-templates.md).
+Updates to processes are documented in [Release Notes for Azure DevOps Server](/azure/devops/server/release-notes/azuredevops2020u1).

 <a id="migrate"></a>